 Results and discussion–Report the important events and activities of the trip and your thinking about what transpired.

 Summary–This section must be written last but may be inserted

 Attachments–Include any materials or documents the hosts

 Learn More in the Library’s Blog Related to This Topic

-In addition to the articles on this current page, see the following blog which have posts related to this topic.
+In addition to the articles on this current page, see the following blog which has posts related to this topic.
 Scan down the blog’s page to see various posts.
-Also see the section “Recent Blog Posts” in the sidebar of the blog or click on “next” near the bottom of a post in the blog.
+Also, see the section “Recent Blog Posts” in the sidebar of the blog or click on “Next” near the bottom of a post in the blog.

 For the Category of Communications (Business Writing):

 To round out your knowledge of this Library topic, you may want to review some related topics, available from the link below.
 Each of the related topics includes free, online resources.